Mysterios: Feud (2022–present)

-Following his heel turn at Clash at the Castle, Dominik officially joined The Judgment Day on the September 5 episode of Raw, helping the group attack Edge and Rey.
+Following his heel turn at Clash at the Castle, Dominik officially joined The Judgment Day on the September 5 episode of Raw and helped the group attack Edge and Rey.
 Dominik and The Judgment Day continued to torment Rey on Raw to the point that Rey informed WWE Chief Content Officer Triple H that he would rather quit than to fight Dominik.
-Triple H offered Rey to join the SmackDown brand instead on October 14 which Rey accepted, temporarily cooling off Rey's feud with Dominik and The Judgment Day.
+Triple H offered Rey to join the SmackDown brand instead.
+Rey accepted Triple H's offer, temporarily cooling off Rey's feud with Dominik and The Judgment Day.
+As part of The Judgment Day, Dominik took on a gimmick mirroring Eddie Guerrero's Latino Heat while together with Ripley, with Ripley calling herself as Dominik's "Mami".

 At the 2023 Royal Rumble, Rey was scheduled to enter the Royal Rumble match at #17 but did not appear when his entrance music was played.
-Dominik then entered at #18 wearing Rey's mask, hinting that him and/or The Judgment Day had taken out Rey.
-Dominik and Bálor eliminated Johnny Gargano before Dominik was eliminated by eventual winner Cody Rhodes.
+Dominik then entered at #18 wearing Rey's mask, hinting that he and/or The Judgment Day had taken out Rey.
 On the March 10 episode of SmackDown, Dominik and The Judgment Day interrupted Rey as Rey was about to address being the first inductee to the WWE Hall of Fame Class of 2023.
 After The Judgment Day defeated Legado Del Fantasma (who were a heel stable and had recently turned face for siding with Rey) in a six-man tag team match, Dominik taunted and goaded Rey into hitting him, saying that Rey was a "deadbeat dad" and that "[Dominik] should have been Eddie's son."
 On the following episode of Raw, Dominik interrupted Rey again and challenged Rey to a match at WrestleMania 39.
 Rey declined, saying he would never fight his own son.
+On the March 24 episode of SmackDown, Rey finally accepted Dominik's challenge after Dominik berated Angie at ringside.
+On the March 31 episode of SmackDown, Rey reformed the Latino World Order and invited Legado Del Fantasma (Santos Escobar, Zelina Vega, Joaquin Wilde, and Cruz Del Toro) to join as a token of appreciation for aiding him in his feud against Dominik and The Judgement Day.
+Rey would go on to defeat Dominik on Night 1 of WrestleMania 39.
+At the 2023 Draft, The Judgment Day were drafted to Raw and the Latino World Order were drafted to SmackDown, cooling off the feud once more.